AlexKJones/Java-Projects/README.md

 - java -jar "/HeightConversion/dist/HeightConversion.jar"

 Height Converter
-converts feet and inches to centimetres.\n [Preview](https://i.imgur.com/kujy26t.png)
+converts feet and inches to centimetres.

+[Preview](https://i.imgur.com/kujy26t.png)

 Word Counter
-will give you a count of your words typed in the box.\n [Preview](https://i.imgur.com/LoveiR5.png)
+will give you a count of your words typed in the box.

+[Preview](https://i.imgur.com/LoveiR5.png)